How to Recover Files Deleted from the Recycle Bin

 How long does the Recycle Bin keep files?

-Deleted important files on Mac OS X?
+Deleted important files on macOS?
 Get Trash recovery software for Mac

 Find out how to recover deleted files